-Google CSS: how does it work?
+Google CSS: How does it work?

+In June 2017 it was announced that the European Union would impose a high fine on Google (of 2.4 billion euros) if Google Shopping would not be changed.
+According to the EU, there is an improper abuse of power by Google because it makes Google’s own Google Shopping comparison site more prominent than other price comparisons.
 Meanwhile, Google has changed its Google Shopping service to prevent more fines from the EU: price comparison sites (such as Bigshopper.com) are now also visible at the Shopping results within Google Search (within the “Shopping” tab in Google these comparison sites are not visible).
+That looks like this:

 Google CSS pros and cons

 It is possible to transfer an existing Google Merchant Center from Google to a CSS (Comparison Shopping Partner).
 In terms of look and feel nothing changes: it is possible to keep an existing merchant center (including all history).
 The only thing that changes is that under each product advertisement there is no longer “By Google” visible, but the name of the CSS.
 AdResults is using the price comparison tool Bigshopper.nl for its customers, (and also Bigshopper.com for other countries in Europe).
 If we connect a customer, there will be “By Bigshopper” under the product advertisements (see also the example in the image above).

 There is one disadvantage and that is that other CSS partners (possibly other comparison sites) are no longer visible in the Merchant Center.
 You can solve this by creating a new AdWords account.
 However, there are also many advantages to CSS.